 Torbugesic/Torbutrol vs Tramadol vs Buprenex:

 Torbugesic/Torbutrol (aka Butorphanol) is a controlled narcotic drug.
-It works by diminishing pain and also produces a feeling of euphoria.
+It works by diminishing pain and also produces a feeling of sedated euphoria.

 Tramadol (aka tramadol hydrochloride) is actually a "narcotic-like" drug (emphasis on the word "like").
 Currently it is not classified as a federally controlled drug - although some states have made it a controlled drug.
 (As of 2012 it is not a controlled drug in the state of Ohio.)
 Supposedly it diminishes pain.
 Unlike Torb - it does not produce any feeling of euphoria.

 Vets will tell you (and you will read on the net) that torb (torbugesic/torbutrol) is good for moderate pain, and tramadol is good for moderate to severe pain.

 That has NOT been my experience at ALL - and I've used both drugs on multiple dogs for multiple problems (injury, post-operative pain management, severe stress, etc).

-This is an important medication which should be given because spinal problems often result in muscle spasms – which can aggravate a spinal problem even more.
+This is an important medication which should be given because spinal problems often result in muscle spasms – which are painful and can aggravate a spinal problem even more.

 The muscle-relaxer I like best is methocarbomal (trade name Robaxin), which is a central muscle relaxant used to treat skeletal muscle spasms.
 You either know or have heard how back problems often go into painful "spasms" - dogs are no different.
 That's why a muscle relaxer - and especially one that targets skeletal muscle spasms HAVE to be an integral part of the medication regime.Gabapentin